Class-Incremental Learning with Repetition: Unbalanced Streams

-In this section we present a particular type of unbalanced scenarios where a subset of classes in the stream have a low probability of repetition and the rest repeat very often.
-We refer to such scenarios bi-modal scenarios, where each mode refers to a subset of classes with a distinct repetition probability.
+In this section, we present a particular type of unbalanced stream where a subset of classes in the stream have a low probability of repetition and the rest repeat very often.
+We refer to such streams bi-modal streams, where each mode refers to a subset of classes with a distinct repetition probability.
 More specifically, we have a stream of experiences $\mathcal{S}=\{e_1, e_2, ..., e_N\}$ where $Y^S=\bigcup_{1}^{N}{Y_{e_i}}$ indicates the set of all available concepts in $\mathcal{S}$.
-In bi-modal scenarios $Y=Y^{if} \cup Y^{fr}$ where $Y^{if}$ and $Y^{fr}$ are the set of frequent and infrequent concepts respectively, and $Y^{if} \cup Y^{fr} = \O$.
-In Figure \ref{fig:unbalanced_scenario_vis} we show examples of unbalanced bi-modal scenarios.
+In bi-modal streams $Y=Y^{if} \cup Y^{fr}$ where $Y^{if}$ and $Y^{fr}$ are the set of frequent and infrequent concepts respectively, and $Y^{if} \cup Y^{fr} = \O$.
+In Figure \ref{fig:unbalanced_scenario_vis} we show examples of unbalanced bi-modal streams.